 Routing is based on the home location.
 Students who will not take a District 301 bus to/from their home location will need to complete the Student Transportation Information section of online registration in Skyward.
 Any changes during the year will need to be communicated by completing a Student Transportation Information form (available above or in the school office) and returning it to the school office.
 Allow 48 hours for the request to be processed.
 To verify the changes have been updated, use the Busing Information link.
 If your child is enrolled in the Early Education program or in an Out-of-District program, busing information will be shared by a phone call, email or postal letter prior to the start date.

-If you have a change of address, contact your child’s school of attendance.
+If you have a change of address before the beginning of the school year, contact your child’s school of attendance.
 Upon receipt of ALL required information, the school will advise transportation of the new residential information.
-Transportation will process the change and notify parent of any revised busing information via email.
+Transportation will process the change and notify the parent of any revised busing information via email.
+After the first day of school, you must contact your child’s school of attendance and submit a Student Transportation Information form to the Transportation office.
+These forms are found on the District website under the the Transportation tab.
+These changes take a minimum of 48 hours to process in order to advise the schools and bus drivers of the changes.

 Students should be prepared to board the bus 5 minutes prior to the scheduled pick-up time.
 Follow safe procedures while riding in the school bus, as well as, whenever near a school bus.
 Exercise the following safety advice.
 Avoid the Danger Zone!
 The Danger Zone is the 10 foot area around the school bus.
 Stand in a safe place away from traffic while waiting for the bus.
 Be alert to traffic when crossing the street to board or depart the bus, always looking left and right before entering the street.
 Wait for driver’s signal before safely crossing 10 feet in front of the bus.
 When two or more students are released or boarding from the bus stop, they should cross in a group.
 Students who move in a group within the driver’s sight are more likely to avoid a dangerous situation.